ssmns/ContagionModeling/README.md

 # ContagionModeling

-This project start a code to modeling Contagion coronaviruse in a population. the code ,programming with python 3 nad the libraries used are:
+This project start a code to modeling Contagion coronaviruse in a population. the code, programming with python 3 and the libraries used are:
 + matplotlib
 + random
 + numpy